Rabbit Class (Reception and Year 1)

 Children in Reception and Year 1 need freedom to learn predominantly through play.
 In Rabbit Class learning is child focussed and play based.
 This positively promotes the way children naturally learn, enabling each child to develop a solid foundation for their education.

-You will find below the half-termly newsletter sent via Parentmail to Rabbit Class parents is at the bottom of this page.
+The half-termly newsletter sent via Parentmail to Rabbit Class parents is at the bottom of this page.

 |Mrs Habgood||Teaching Assistant|

 Things your child needs to bring: Please bring your child's book bag to school each day with the Sound Book (Reception children), reading book and diary.
 Your child will also need a named, refillable water bottle filled with water from home (NO SQUASH OR JUICE).
 Water bottles have a tendency to leak and should be carried separately from book bags.